-I had always wanted to learn how to make Polish Easter recipes interesting as well as other Easter and other holiday recipes from around the world.
+I had always wanted to learn how to make Polish Easter recipes.
+I found them interesting as well as other other holiday recipes from around the world.
 When I was much younger, I had an elderly lady friend who was such an inspiration; especially when it comes to food.
 Ingrid immigrated to the United States in the late 1940s with her husband and two children.
 She loved to cook; between cooking and cleaning, she worked so hard all day long.
-When we visited we talked everything from French toast, quiche Lorraine to Polish Easter recipes.

 When I talked to Ingrid it was always about food and cooking.
-Holidays were very important to my friend both at home in Poland and here in the United States.
+Holidays were very important to my friend, both at home in Poland and here in the United States.
 We often talked about the different holiday recipes particularly and I especially wanted to learn how to make Polish Easter recipes.
 She explained to me that Easter is the most important of all holidays; it represents our resurrected Lord.
 In their home when she grew up as a child and in her home as a wife and mother, they observed a very strict fasting during the season of Lent.
 They would not dare touch any meat, sweets or any foods which were eliminated from their diets for this observance of Lent.
 Even at very young ages, the children know and understand the importance of this season.
 Adults understand the importance of learning how to make Polish Easter recipes.

 At Easter time all families observe rigid guidelines in observing this special holiday.
 Families prepare a basket of food called a swieconka basket; this basket is filled with staple foods from the kitchen.
 The basket is taken to the church and the priests bless the food in the baskets from each home.
 Ingrid’s traditional breakfast both as a child herself and as a wife and mother was made from these ingredients in the basket which the priest gave his blessings.
 This is not always the case with all families she explained but it was their tradition.